 - I am not injured.

-Any of these statements can lead to very serious problems when you and your personal injury attorney are negotiating a settlement with the insurance company.
+Any of these statements can lead to very serious problems when you and your personal injury attorney are negotiating a car accident insurance settlement.

 Another one that can trip you up is if the insurance adjuster for the other party calls you.
 Even if you just say ‘I am fine’ after she asks ‘how are you?’, this can damage your claim.